Intervention/docs/imagehash/beta/api/hash.md

 > public static Hash::fromHex(string $hex): Hash

 Create a Hash object from a hexadecimal string.
-The method validates the input and throws `InvalidArgumentException` if the input can not be parsed to a hash.
+The method validates the input and throws `InvalidArgumentException` if the input cannot be parsed to a hash.

 #### Parameters